 This is where third party solutions that enable managing cloud storage without local copy come handy.
 Here we will have a closer look at two such applications – ExpanDrive and an alternative to ExpanDrive called CloudMounter.

 Let us start with CloudMounter.
-The app enables you to mount cloud storage on your Mac thus enabling you to access and manage data stored there as if it were on a local hard drive.
+The app enables you to mount cloud storage on your computer thus enabling you to access and manage data stored there as if it were on a local hard drive.
 The list of mountable cloud storage services include Dropbox, Google Drive, Amazon S3 and Microsoft OneDrive.
-CloudMounter is also capable of connecting you to remote servers via FTP/SFTP/FTPS and WebDAV protocols, it thus becomes a single point of access to all your online data.

 The app’s main window looks like a connections manager, where each service is assigned a specific button.
 To connect to a service, click a corresponding button, enter your login credentials and – voila! – now you can easily view and manage files stored on the cloud.
 Copy, move and delete files and folders in a matter of seconds.
 The files get copied on your hard drive only when you choose to open them in the cloud.
 There is no limit to the number of online accounts you can connect to, so your cloud local storage space becomes literally unlimited.

-Using CloudMounter is very safe – you are logging into the services through their native APIs, and passwords to remote servers are kept in macOS Keychain.
+Using CloudMounter is very safe – you are logging into the services through their native APIs.

 ExpanDrive’s functionality is similar to that of CloudMounter.
 It allows managing files in a quick and easy way, does all the transfers in the background and can resume them if they were interrupted.

 It supports the same set of cloud services plus their latest release brought in support to Amazon Cloud Drive.
 CloudMounter is yet to add it to one of their future releases.
 This ExpanDrive alternative app has already added an encryption feature to increase the security of your online data.